Daniel Lundgaard

 Daniel Lundgaard (born 2 July 2000) is a Danish badminton player.
-He won a bronze medal in the men's doubles event at the 2025 European Badminton Championships with Mads Vestergaard.
+He won the bronze medals in the men's doubles at the 2025 and 2026 European Championships with Mads Vestergaard.

 Biography

 He is the son of former Danish national men's doubles player Martin Lundgaard Hansen.

 Career

 In his junior days, Lundgaard won the men's doubles and mixed doubles titles at the 2017 Danish Junior Cup.
-He also won a bronze medal at the 2017 European Junior Badminton Championships in men's doubles with Jesper Toft.
+He also won a bronze medal at the 2017 European Junior Championships in men's doubles with Jesper Toft.

 In 2019, he partnered with Mathias Thyrri and won the men's doubles title at the Dutch International.
-In 2020, the duo reached the final of the 2020 SaarLorLux Open but lost to their compatriots Jeppe Bay and Lasse Mølhede.
+In 2020, the duo reached the final of the SaarLorLux Open but lost to their compatriots Jeppe Bay and Lasse Mølhede.

 In 2023, he formed a new partnership with Mads Vestergaard and reached four finals in that same year.
-In 2025, the duo reached the semi-finals of the 2025 European Badminton Championships but lost out to Christo Popov and Toma Junior Popov.
+In 2025, the duo reached the semi-finals of the European Championships but lost out to Christo Popov and Toma Junior Popov, settled for the bronze medal.
+In 2026, Lundgaard and Vestergaard made their first final at the Swiss Open where they lost against the Taiwanese twins of Lee Fang-chih and Lee Fang-jen in two straight games.
+This pair won their first title at the Malaysia Masters, beating the home pair Goh Sze Fei and Nur Izzuddin.